YuukanOO/lily/README.md

 Lily.addError('The example field is not right', 'example_field');
 // the second argument is used to link the given message to a field so that field
 // will be marked as "in error", see Lily.hasErrors(<field_name>)

+// If you want to clear errors
+Lily.clearErrors();

 // Lily also comes with some global template helpers
 // {{lilyErrors}} Contains Lily.getErrors()